Avoid The Blind Inspector

 - American Home Services always provide a verbal review of our findings with you and make sure that you understand all aspects of the property.
 The final report, which includes digital photos, is completed on-site and emailed to you as a PDF file the same day.

-3. Education and Training:.
+3. Education and Training:

 A contractor and a Professional Home Inspector are very different.
 Home Inspectors are responsible for evaluating all the systems and components of the home—not just one aspect such as the foundation or framing.
 To be able to provide a competent evaluation of all these systems and components takes formal education and training.

-- American Home Services inspectors have attended one of the two top home inspection schools in the country, completing more than 120 hours of course work and classroom training.
+- American Home Services inspectors have attended one of the two top home inspection schools in the country, completing more than 120 hours of coursework and classroom training.

-- American Home Services inspectors spend a minimum of 70 inspections training under the owner of the company, insuring consistency and completeness of the inspection process and reporting.
+- American Home Services inspectors spend a minimum of 70 inspections training under the owner of the company, ensuring consistency and completeness of the inspection process and reporting.
 Our quality control process is stringent as the Owner of the company reviews every inspection report and EVERY photo.

-- American Home Services inspectors are all members of ASHI and/or interNACHI and complete over 20 hours of continuing education annually.
+- American Home Services inspectors are all members of ASHI and/or InterNACHI and complete over 20 hours of continuing education annually.

-While certifications are certainly important, it’s the combination of Experience, Education and Training that make the difference in the competency of your next home inspector.
+While certifications are certainly important, it’s the combination of Experience, Education, and Training that make the difference in the competency of your next home inspector.

 - American Home Services believes there is simply no substitute for experience and proper training.